 Herbalists, Druids, Herbs and Magic.
 A series of new magical OCCs, as one would expect.
 Herbalists and their unique (and copious) herb magic, are followed by a series of differing Druid classes.
-The Chiang-ku Dragons are presented anew, with some interesting plot ties, including into the upcoming World Book 4: Africa.
+The Chiang-ku Dragons are presented anew, with some interesting plot ties, including into World Book 4: Africa.
 Earth Child and Star Child RCCs get mention, allies to the Druids and those fighting evil.

 Intelligent Life Forms.
 A trio of D-Bee RCCs.

 Aliens, Insects and Monsters.
 Some creepy-crawly type insectoid monsters.